Copyright Termination and Recapture Rights Explained for Songwriters and Recording Artists

 See Billboard article here.

 This informational summary was written by Brian R. Tinkham and by Robert J. Allan of Allan Law Group P.C.
-The attorneys at Allan Law Group P.C. specialize in complex business and entertainment litigation and associated entertainment transactions.
+The attorneys at Allan Law Group P.C. practice complex business and entertainment litigation and associated entertainment transactions.